 The public will be invited to submit project ideas to the Roanoke Outside Foundation Advisory Council.
 The Advisory Council will evaluate submissions and using a blind scorecard allocate available funds to projects that have demonstrated the highest and most immediate need and ability to be completed in a timely manner.

 A donation that receives no benefit in exchange is 100 percent tax-deductible.
 If the donor receives benefits (sponsor recognition, signage, etc.), then their tax deduction would be reduced by the fair market value of the benefits received.
 Which means your donation to Project Outside is 100% deductible.

-A business can become a one-time sponsor as we kick-off Project Outside or you can double down and show your commitment to the outdoors by becoming an annual contributor to Project Outside.
+A business can become a one-time supporter of Project Outside or you can double down and show your commitment to the outdoors by becoming an annual contributor to Project Outside.
 Annual membership options are in development and will include both financial and in-kind support options as well as custom options such as donating a percentage of gross sales during a month.
 Contact us to discuss in more detail.